-The Design Professional shall be in responsible charge of observation of the construction of permeable pavement, swales and bioretention facilities.
-Observations done under the Design Professional shall endeavor to confirm that the construction is in general compliance with the Contract Documents.
+The Design Professional shall be in responsible charge of observation of the construction of permeable pavement, swales, and bioretention facilities.
+The Design Professional shall confirm that the construction is in general compliance with the Contract Documents.
 After construction, the Design Professional shall prepare and seal record drawings based on information provided by the contractor and/or field observations that show documented material changes to the design plans, and shall submit those record drawings to ACHD.